1033 Jordan Valley earthquake: Devastation

 Heavy damage was reported in a north–south trend for 190 km from the Dead Sea to the Sea of Galilee.
 One-third of the city of Ramla was destroyed.
 Half of Nablus was destroyed and 300 residents died.
 The landscape around the city was also devastated.
 Acre experienced great damage and a high death toll.
-The cities of Nablus, Baniyas and Jericho also suffered the greatest destruction.
-A landslide buried al-Badan, a village, killing all its residents and livestock.
-Landslides also destroyed other villages and killed most of its population.
+The cities of Banias and Jericho were also among those who suffered the greatest destruction.
+A landslide buried the village of al-Badan, killing all its residents and livestock.
+Landslides also destroyed other villages and killed most of their population.
 Banias was partially destroyed.
 In Syria, entire villages were "swallowed" by the earth, causing fatalities.
-In Gaza, a mosque and the surrounding minarets collapsed.
+In Gaza, the Great Mosque of Gaza and the surrounding minarets collapsed.
 A lighthouse in the city sustained heavy damage.
-Reports of serious damage also came from Ashkelon.
+Reports of serious damage also came from Ascalon.
 Damage was reported as far away as Egypt.
 Sahil A. Alsinawi and others reported a death toll of 70,000.

+Jerusalem

 Parts of the Walls of Jerusalem collapsed and many churches were damaged.
-A side of the Temple Mount and the mihrab Daud, located near the Jaffa Gate collapsed.
-The entire southern section of the city walls which enclosed Mount Zion above the Kidron Valley, which were built by Aelia Eudocia (the fifth century wife of the Byzantine Roman emperor Theodosius II), were abandoned by Fatimid caliph Al-Zahir li-i'zaz Din Allah who established major restoration projects that lasted from 1034 AD to 1038 AD.
+A side of the Temple Mount and the so-called mihrab Daud, located near the Jaffa Gate, collapsed.
+The entire southern section of the city walls which enclosed Mount Zion above the Kidron Valley, which were built by Aelia Eudocia (the fifth-century wife of the Byzantine emperor Theodosius II), were abandoned by Fatimid caliph Al-Zahir li-i'zaz Din Allah who established major restoration projects that lasted from 1034 to 1038.
 It is believed to be the largest restoration project in the city's history.
 The Dome of the Rock was enforced with wooden beams to strengthen the structure.
 Wooden beams and mosaics were added to the al-Aqsa Mosque.
 Solomon's Stables and al-Aqsa Mosque were among the structures that underwent restoration.

+Jericho

-Hisham's Palace was destroyed.
-It was previously thought that the palace was destroyed during the 749 AD earthquake, but the relatively low intensity (VII) suggest it was not the responsible earthquake.
+Hisham's Palace in Jericho was destroyed; it was previously thought that the palace was destroyed during the AD 749 earthquake, but the relatively low intensity (VII) suggest it was not the responsible earthquake.
 Academic studies noted fracture alignments on the ruin floor.
 Evidence of column and wall failures were present.
-Geological faulting was also found in the excavated area, the ruins displayed up to 10 cm of left-lateral faulting.
+Geological faulting was also found in the excavated area; the ruins displayed up to 10 cm of left-lateral faulting.
 Human remains discovered beneath the rubble of a collapsed arch were possibly caused by the earthquake.
-The Modified Mercalli intensity in at the palace was assigned IX–X. It is possible that the palace site was abandoned after the earthquake, and occupied sometime later.
+The Modified Mercalli intensity at the palace was assigned IX–X. It is possible that the palace site was abandoned after the earthquake and reoccupied sometime later.